jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 on your personal server, I have replaced our central storage to `<YOUR_PATH>`, however you will need to check each path correctly.

-> Note: not all scripts use the profile, so please check each one before running
+> Note: not all scripts use the 'profile', so please check each one before running

-For direct commands (i.e. not used in a script), the path will be defined in the command block.
+For direct commands (i.e. not used in a script), the path will either be defined in the command block or assumed already in your `$PATH`.

 ## R4 Database and Genome Indexing